MiguelHocson/video_games_sales_analysis/README.md

 # Data Exploration and Cleaning

-This is where the dataset was explored to get familiar with the data structure and data types, as well as to determine if there are any data anomalies such as missing or NULL values, duplicate rows and unusual characters that needs to be corrected.
+This is where the dataset was explored to become familiar with the data structure and data types, as well as to identify any anomalies, such as missing or NULL values, duplicate rows, and unusual characters that need to be corrected.

 1. Checking and removing duplicates.